 - Feed costs.
 There are ways to reduce feed costs, such as relying on forage or growing your own feed.
 However, hard-working animals have higher energy requirements than pasture potatoes.
 And unlike a tractor, a horse, mule, or ox must be fed even when not in use.

-In short, there are two main reasons why you might use draft animals on your farm instead of a tractor:
+There are several reasons why you might use draft animals on your farm instead of a tractor:

 - For the love of it.